vorgestern/gitrelief/Readme.md

     git submodule init
     git submodule update
-    nim server                 (build server in preconfigured directory, defaults to ./bb/) nim starter                (GUI helper, Linux/gtk3)
+    nim server                 (build server in preconfigured directory, defaults to ./bb/) nim starter                (Optional GUI helper, Linux/gtk3)

-To configure the build-directory, set environment variable OUTDIR, e.g. OUTDIR=~/.local/bin/.
+To configure the build-directory, enter the desired path in config.cfg ([Build]/OUTDIR).
+OUTDIR defaults to ./bb/.

 # Development status

-Only tested on Linux.
-The server should run on Windows too.
+Built with Nim 2.2.6 on Linux and Windows 11.

-Gitrelief is a robust server.
+**Gitrelief** is a robust server.
 It serves html-files that do not use javascript, but contain many useful links to context-specific views.
+Runs on Linux and Windows.

-Gitreliefstarter is work in progress.
+**Gitreliefstarter** is work in progress.
+For using gitrelief, it is optional.
-It is intended for scenarios that involve several repositories. e.g. worktrees.
+It is intended for scenarios that involve several repositories, e.g. worktrees.
 Saving the settings for each repository/worktree allows a robust workflow.
+Can only be built on Linux, since it needs gtk3.